by Christopher Zoukis

 Cardell Torney was arrested and charged with sexual assault in 2012.
 Torney was identified by law enforcement through DNA analysis.
 Public defenders hired NMS and scientists Phillip Danielson and Christian Westring to conduct an independent analysis of the DNA.
 When the lab came back with results that suggested the possibility of other perpetrators, the trial court convened a hearing.

 Bruce Budowle, former FBI scientist and current head of the Institute of Applied Genetics at the University of North Texas Health Science Center, testified for the government.
 His findings were vastly different than the NMS results.
 Budowle said NMS had improperly amplified the DNA and then misinterpreted the results.
 An expert on the Promega technology used by NMS also testified, saying the company misused the system.

-The court agreed, finding the NMS results “incomprehensible,” “uninformative,” and “misleading.” ...
+The court agreed, finding the NMS results “incomprehensible,” “uninformative,” and “misleading.”
+After determining that ...

 by David Reutter

 The U.S. Court of Appeals for the Sixth Circuit held a search warrant failed to establish a fair probability that drugs would be found at the searched residence on the date of the search.